 234 South Main Street, Fairport, NY 14450

 The main part of the house suggests a Federal style, probably dating from 1815 or a bit earlier, when sawn lumber was available for construction in the area.
-The southern portion of the house, which was probably built later, features Greek Revival characteristics, including a wide frieze board with window and iron ornamentation, located just above the front porch.
+The southern portion of the house, which was probably built later, features Greek Revival characteristics.
+This includes a wide frieze band with window and iron ornamentation which is located just above the front porch.

 Abner Wight married Huldah Perrin, sister of Glover and Jesse Perrin (after which the town of Perinton is named).
 Wight first built a log cabin on the east side of South Main Street, approximately at the location of 249 South Main today.
-The house was moved to its present location sometime in the mid 1800’s.
+The house was moved to its present location sometime in the mid-1800s.
 It was later the home of Col. S.P.
 Howard, a prominent Civil War veteran and respected member of the community.